DepriFromEarth/hdd-survival-guide/README.md

 2. Type "regedit" and press Enter.
 Navigate to [HKEY_LOCAL_MACHINESYSTEMControlSet001ControlSession ManagerMemory ManagementPrefetchParameters] and then to [HKEY_LOCAL_MACHINESYSTEMControlSet001ControlSession ManagerMe].
 Find "EnablePrefetcher" and "EnableSuperfetch" and set their values to 3.

+## Short Stroke
+ We will short-stroke our hard drive to increase the minimum speeds of the drive.
+- Please follow this video: https://www.youtube.com/watch?v=toLYV7th0L8
+- Here's the official link to HDD Tune: http://www.hdtune.com/download.html

+You want to keep your OS near the beginning of the drive (15-20GB Partition depending on your needs) and everything else on a separate partition.

 ## Write Buffer Cache